festim-dev/FESTIM/docs/source/userguide/subdomains.rst

 Limitations
 -----------

-* Only codimension 1 is supported (``dim`` must be the mesh dimension minus one).
-* The manifold must lie on the outer boundary of the domain; an interface between two bulk subdomains is not supported yet.
+* Only codimension 1 is supported (``dim`` must be the mesh dimension minus one), and a manifold must be adjacent to one volume subdomain (on the boundary of the domain) or two (on an interface).
 * Strong (Dirichlet) boundary conditions cannot be applied at the ends of a manifold subdomain; only the natural zero-flux condition is available there.
 * Cartesian coordinates only.